asifkd012020/open-itg-aws_runbooks/iam/Runbook.md

 **How?**

+To vault local IAM user access key(s) in CyberArk, complete the following steps:

-If your team does not already have a CyberArk safe, follow [this guide](https://confluence.capgroup.com/pages/viewpage.action?pageId=90346293) to request one be provisioned.
+1. If your team does not already have a CyberArk safe, follow [this guide](https://confluence.capgroup.com/pages/viewpage.action?pageId=90346293) to request one be provisioned.

-Steps to set up the vault.
+2. Fill out the details requested in the [CyberArk account onboarding wrapper form](https://confluence.capgroup.com/download/attachments/241115789/CyberArk_AWS_API_End_User_Questionnaire_V2.0.xlsx?version=1&modificationDate=1608672201513&api=v2).
+3. Submit an IT Request in ServiceNow:
+   1. Navigate to the [Service Request for ITG Use](https://capitalgroup.service-now.com/nav_to.do?uri=%2Fcom.glideapp.servicecatalog_cat_item_view.do%3Fv%3D1%26sysparm_id%3D1162700edbb813408ef07c1ebf9619af%26sysparm_link_parent%3D453087b4db123b008ef07c1ebf9619eb%26sysparm_catalog%3De0d08b13c3330100c8b837659bba8fb4%26sysparm_catalog_view%3Dcatalog_default) form.
+   2. Assign this to "Sec Eng - CyberArk Services".
+   3. In order for Sec Eng L2 to create the account, the current access key will need to be securely handed off via the [SecEng Secrets Management Portal](https://seceng.capgroup.com/app/secrets).
+4. CyberArk L2 Team will validate the request and if everything is provided correctly, send it to Directory Services for policy enablement.
+In case of missing or incorrect values, team will revert on the same request.
+5. Directory Services team to Enable Policy Settings for AWS IAM Users and confirm to CyberArk L2 team.
+6. CyberArk L2 team will proceed with the account onboarding into new safe.
+7. Confirm the ServiceNow Ticket and close it.
 <br><br>

 ### 6. Programmatic access keys are handed off according to CG enterprise requirements